Scaling Laws for Optimal Data Mixtures: Predicting large-scale performance from small-scale experiments

 \section{Predicting large-scale performance from small-scale experiments}

 In this section, we demonstrate that (a) our scaling laws accurately capture the training data, and (b) generalize effectively to larger scales with significantly increased values of N and D. To this end, we fit the laws using small models trained with a small number of tokens, and we validate them on larger models with a large number of tokens.

-We experiment with LLMs, trained with mixture of text domains, NMMs, trained with mixture of multimodal domains, and LVMs, trained with mixture of images and paired image-text domains.
+We experiment with LLMs, trained with a mixture of text domains, NMMs, trained with a mixture of multimodal domains, and LVMs, trained with images of different qualities and paired or not with text.
 For LLMs, we consider the $k=7$ domains from slimpajama, which are different text domains.
 For multimodal pretraining, and similar to previous works, \citep{laurenccon2024obelics,zhang2024mm1_5,shukor2025scaling}, the data mixture spans $k=3$ different domains: text, paired (image-captions), and interleaved multimodal data.
 For large vision model pretraining, we use $k=4$ domains.

 \cref{tab:train_val_points} displays the different model sizes, number of training tokens, and number of different domains weights that we use to train and evaluate the scaling laws.

 \textbf{Results.} \cref{fig:scaling_laws_observed_vs_predicted_multimodal} presents a comparison between the actual loss achieved by our trained models and the loss predicted by our scaling laws.
 We summarize the results on each domain by showing the average predicted loss (full results in \cref{app:extrap}).
 Remarkably, the predicted losses align closely with the observed values for both the joint and additive laws.
 In addition, the laws show good extrapolation to larger model sizes.
 To further quantify this alignment, we report the mean relative error (MRE\%) in \cref{tab:mre_results}, which reveals a consistently low MRE\% for both laws, with an improvement of the joint law over the additive one.
 These results demonstrate that we can fit the scaling laws on small scales and extrapolate to larger scales.
 We remark that the MREs have some degree of variability across domains; for instance, on the LLM experiment, we get at the same time an extremely low MRE of $0.31\%$ on the C4 dataset and a high MRE of $4.45\%$ on Wikipedia.